richardheath/zeal/docs/config.md

 > ### files
 > Files that will be included on the package and its path relative to destination folder.

-Array
+> #### Array

-Glob definition on files to add on the package.
+> Glob rules on files to add on the package.
 The full path of each file/folder included will be based on basePath.

-Object
+> #### Object

-	The key is the files to add on the package and value is the destination path.
+>The key is the files to add on the package and value is the destination path.

 > ### exclude
 >Array of regex rules on files to exclude from the package.